ecohealthalliance/sicki_scripts/README.md

 what: add geojson to the events, this is for the individual events maps
 from: ../sicki_maps/file.json
 to: maps.geodata

+### move_fields_to_proposals.py
+what: move fields from eid collection to proposals and make the fields arrays of proposal references
+from: eid
+to: eid, proposal

 ### orig.py
 what: loads data from original csv file